Venture Capital Germany

 Medloop is another start-up seeing high levels of interest.
 Founded in 2018 the company focuses on self-service features for medical patients who want a more independent health care management.
 The service allows users to independently communicate with doctors, as well as an integrated system for medical information management and communication.
 The company secured VC investment amounting to €6 million at the start of 2020.

 Pitch is another start-up taking on the challenging investment climate of the pandemic.
 They launched in 2020 and were founded by the same team that founded Wunderlist which was later acquired by Microsoft.
-The start-up raised €47m after the close of its Series A round.
+The start-up raised €47M after the close of its Series A round.
 Services aim to enhance virtual team communications and virtual remote presentations.
 The software is already used by companies like Superhuman and Notion.

 Top Start-up Cities in Germany

-Berlin tops German cities in terms of VC investments, being the home of almost 31% of German start-ups, among them 11 Unicorns.
-More than 500 startups register in Berlin annually and receive the highest amount of funding at €3.5 billion in 2019, second only to London.
+Berlin tops German cities in terms of VC investments.
+Berlin is home to almost 31% of German start-ups, and among them are 11 Unicorns.
+More than 500 startups register in Berlin annually.
+Altogether, those Berlin startups receive the highest amount of funding at €3.5 billion in 2019, second only to London.

-Munich follows with over 1,300 start-ups, among them 9 Unicorns.
-Munich’s young, dynamic and multicultural environment makes it another attractive hub especially for sectors like biotech, AI, personal mobility, and ecotech.
+Munich follows with over 1,300 start-ups, and among them are 9 Unicorns.
+Munich’s young, dynamic, and multicultural environment makes it another attractive hub, especially for sectors like biotech, AI, personal mobility, and ecotech.
 The city is already home to large corporates such as Allianz, Siemens, IBM, Google, and Amazon, which help create an environment with easy access to B2B customers and potential partners.

 Venture Capital Exits in Germany

 For unsuccessful investments, a secondary sale usually made to the founders is another common form of exit.
-Secondary sale exits are made convenient for investors using ‘put option’ clauses that allow investors to back out of the investment and protects them from insolvency and liquidation proceedings.
+Secondary sale exits are convenient for investors using ‘put option’ clauses.
+These allow investors to back out of the investment and protect them from insolvency and liquidation proceedings.
 Other forms of exit strategies open to VCs include IPOs, buybacks, management buy-outs, and receivership/liquidation.